aikohanasaki/SillyTavern-CCPromptManager/README.md

 - **Reorder prompts** via drag-and-drop handles
 - **Import/Export** templates for backup or sharing

+### 🎯 Locking Modes

+**NEW**: Choose how templates are locked and applied:

+- **Model Mode (Recommended)**: Lock templates to API models (e.g., GPT-4, Claude)
+  - Templates automatically switch when you change models/presets
+  - Perfect for model-specific prompt engineering
+  - Ideal for multi-model workflows

+- **Character Mode (Legacy)**: Lock templates to character names
+  - Templates apply based on which character you're chatting with
+  - Original CCPM behavior

+**⚠️ Important**: New installations default to Model Mode.
+Existing users remain in Character Mode for compatibility.

 ### 🔒 Hierarchical Locking System

 Lock templates to specific contexts with intelligent priority resolution:

+**Model Mode**:
+- **Model Lock**: Apply template when using a specific API model
+- **Chat Lock**: Apply template only to the current chat
+- **Group Lock**: Apply template to all chats in a group
+- **Group Chat Lock**: Apply template to specific group chat sessions

+**Character Mode**:
 - **Character Lock**: Apply template to all chats with a specific character
 - **Chat Lock**: Apply template only to the current chat
 - **Group Lock**: Apply template to all chats in a group